 Step III

-Assess the placement of specials, lunch and intervention in terms of extended time modules for Reading/Language Arts and Mathematics.
+Assess the placement of specials, lunch and intervention in terms of extended time modules available for Reading/Language Arts and Mathematics.
 Alter earlier decisions, if necessary.

 Step IV